 Holtec’s decommissioning team has a National Labor Agreement (NLA) in place with the Laborers’ International Union of North America, Operating Engineers of North America and the International Brotherhood of Electrical Workers; the United Brotherhood of Carpenters and Joiners of America; and the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers.
 Working through these unions, local union halls near Indian Point have been identified to provide the necessary skilled labor needed to safely execute and complete decommissioning.

 Changes to the Indian Point emergency plan will be made with NRC approval, corresponding with the reduced risk of an event at the site through the various stages of decommissioning.
-After Unit 3 is shut down and the reactor is permanently defueled, the risk of an event significantly decreases and the Emergency Planning Zone (formerly a 10-mile radius around the plant) is eventually reduced to the site boundary with NRC approval of the Emergency Plan change.
+With Unit 3 shut down and the reactor permanently defueled, the risk of an event significantly decreases and the Emergency Planning Zone (formerly a 10-mile radius around the plant) eventually will be reduced to the site boundary with NRC approval of the Emergency Plan change.
 There are still emergency procedures station employees must follow, but they are primarily based on industrial risk, not radiological risk.
 Any proposed changes would be consistent with other decommissioning plants and require approval by the NRC.